JWiley/MonashHonoursStatistics/IntroR.md

     see [this video](https://www.youtube.com/watch?v=m9m6HozVjo8)

 3. Follow [this guide](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)
+    *Note that at the terminal, if you are asked to enter a password, type the password you use to login to your Mac and press enter/return.
+When typing your password in the terminal, no characters will appear, but it is still being entered.*

+4. Once you think you've followed all the installation steps, move on to the next section to Try `R`.

 # 2. Try `R`

 To make sure that `R` and RStudio are installed and working correctly, follow these steps:

-1. Find and open RStudio on your computer.
-There should be four "windows".
+1. Find and open RStudio on your computer.  *On Windows OS this should be under all of your programs/applications (on Windows 10 open the start menu and search for RStudio).
+On Mac OS you can try spotlight search, but if it installed but does not show on spotlight search, try looking in the launchpad.* Once you have RStudio opened, there should be several "windows".

 2. Go to the window named "Console" and click at the prompt.
 The prompt is just this symbol: ">".